wesleycho/weather-app/README.md

 The usage of flexbox here was pure experimentation, so it may not be used optimally.

+The styling is very basic - wish I had the time to think about the design & implement something more attractive.

 It would be better to use Grunt to compile all of the client-side scripts into one minified file, including usage of [grunt-ngmin](https://github.com/btford/grunt-ngmin) to handle automatic injection of services without manually using the array injection notation or `inject`.

 In general, a (mostly) clean separation of the client-side code from most server-side templating is better for development - the usage of Django templates is unnecessary here.